ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "consentRequired": true,
 }
 ```
-AMP will check local cache and server in parallel to find the previous consent state.
+AMP will check client cache and server in parallel to find the previous consent state.
 Because `"consentRequired": true` it will collect consent via the specified prompt UI if cache is empty w/o waiting for the server response.
 The server response is mainly for cache refresh or fetching `shareData`.

 ## Consent Management